uikit/uikit-site/docs/pages/accordion.md

 ## Usage

-The Accordion component consists of a surrounding container with the `uk-accordion` attribute, and a title and content part for each accordion item.
+The Accordion component consists of a parent container with the `uk-accordion` attribute, and a title and content part for each accordion item.

 | Class | Description |
 | ----- | ----------- |